aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 This allows users to compile software from source and share the resulting binaries, without having to trust each other.</p>
 <p>Ideally, builds should be reproducible.
 To encourage this, builds which use the hash of the build instructions for the result path are built in a sandbox without network access.
-So, you can't submit a build job like &quot;Download and compile whatever is the latest version of Vim&quot;.
+So, you can't submit a build job like "Download and compile whatever is the latest version of Vim".
 But you can discover the latest version yourself and then submit two separate jobs to the store:</p>
 <ol>
-<li>&quot;Download Vim 8.2, with hash XXX&quot; (a fixed-output job, which therefore has network access)
+<li>"Download Vim 8.2, with hash XXX" (a fixed-output job, which therefore has network access)
 </li>
-<li>&quot;Build Vim from hash XXX&quot;
+<li>"Build Vim from hash XXX"
 </li>
 </ol>
 <p>You can run <code>nix-collect-garbage</code> to delete everything from the store that isn't reachable via the symlinks under <code>/nix/var/nix/gcroots/</code>.